- Support Services

 The duties of our Public Safety Telecommunicators include:

-- Call Handling - Public Safety Telecommunicators answer and respond to incoming emergency and routine calls for service via 9-1-1 and non-emergency phone lines.
-Calls for Fire and Emergency Medical Services are transferred to Orange County Fire Rescue Communications.
+- Call Handling – Public Safety Telecommunicators answer and respond to incoming emergency and routine calls for service via 9-1-1 and non-emergency lines.
+Calls for Fire and Emergency Medical Services are transferred to Orange County Fire Rescue Communications

-- Radio - Dispatch law enforcement calls for service via an 800 Mhz Radio System.
-Dispatchers monitor a multi-channel radio system, handling various requests from Officers as well as other public safety agencies.
+- Radio – Dispatch law enforcement calls for service via an 800 Mhz radio system.
+Telecommunicators monitor a multi-channel radio system, handling various requests from Officers as well as other public safety agencies.

 Facts about Winter Garden’s Communications Center:

-- Of those calls, 97.51 percent were answered within 10 seconds or less, exceeding the state’s established requirement of answering 90 percent of the calls within 10 seconds or less.
+- Of the 911 calls, 99.53 percent were answered within 10 seconds or less.
+This well exceeds the state’s established requirement of answering 90 percent of the calls within 10 seconds or less.